Skip to game

 Easy FreeCell

 Perfect for beginners.
-Aces and 2s are pre-placed on the foundations, giving you a massive head start.
-Learn FreeCell fundamentals without the frustration of getting stuck early.
+Aces and 2s pre-placed on the foundations for a head start.
+Learn FreeCell fundamentals without getting stuck early.

 Win rate: ~95% · Pre-placed aces/2s · Beginner-friendly